hknd23/idcempy/docs/contact.rst

 Contact
 =======

-For more information, please contact nkh8@psu.edu
+For more information, please contact nkh8@psu.edu.

-R version of the package is available at: